LAST UPDATED: 27 October 2020

 The 2018 data shows a continued growth in people choosing kinder, more sustainable meals — up from 2.1 million people (11.2%) eating all or almost all vegetarian in 2016, and 1.7 million people (9.7%) in 2012.

 That's an additional 400,000 individuals choosing meat-free meals in Australia since 2016 alone!
 This works out to 1 person deciding to eat less meat or go meat-free every 5 minutes!

 This great news reflects the exciting shift towards plant-based eating across Australia — with one in three people already eating vegetarian or actively reducing meat.

-Here's how 400,000 new Aussie vegetarians will help create a kinder world:
+Here's how 400,000 new vegetarians will help create a kinder, more sustainable world:

-Every year, 11 million more farmed animals will be spared, and many millions more marine animals will be protected.
+Every year, up to 11 million more farmed animals will be spared from slaughter, and many millions more marine animals.

 Every day, an additional 760 million litres of water will be saved — in other words more than 300 Olympic swimming pools worth of fresh water each day.